daesig/ZombieAI_GameplayProgramming/README.md

 The Finite State Machine is being called upon every frame.
 This means that the Performstate will also get handled every single frame.
 The Performstate can last 1 frame or an infinite amount of frames depending on how long the Action needs to perform.

 This is important because it means the agent may get stuck inside of 1 action if the agent takes too long to perform.
 This is why the Performstate returns true or false.
 False means something out of the ordinary occured.
 The FSM will go back to idle and ask the GOAP-planner to plan a new set of actions.
+One of the ways I solved this is by giving an action a certain timer.
+The action will return false once the timer is up and the GOAP-planner will recalculate it's course.
+This is to make the agent act more dynamic.

 The FSM will repeatedly check for transitions and also transition back into the Idlestate once the action's IsDone() function returns true.
 This will make the FSM get the next action in the list and start performing this one.
 It will ask for a new plan once all actions have been completed.